rockhopsoft/survloop/README.md

 # <a name="about"></a>About

 * PHP Controllers ~ 1.2 MB (on disk)
-* Blade HTML Template Views ~ 572 KB total
+* Blade HTML Template Views ~ 572 KB
 * Javascript/jQuery within Blade Templates ~ 131 KB
 * CSS within Blade Templates ~ 131 KB
-* SurvLoop-Generated PHP Eloquent Models ~ 172 KB
+* SurvLoop-Generated PHP Eloquent Data Table Models ~ 172 KB
 * SurvLoop-Generated PHP Laravel Database Migration & Seeders ~ 229 KB

 SurvLoop is a Laravel-based engine for websites dominated by the collection and publication of open data.